Tim Holt: Post-war

 Following the war, Holt returned to films and went back to RKO.
 According to his biographer David Rothel, "No more was he the callow, youthful cowboy with big, silly grin on his face.
-Now he exuded a steady, serious no-nonsense type of mature cowboy who was less impulsive, more contemporary, and somewhat ‘world weary."Rothel, David.
-Tim Holt (1994).
-Madison, North Carolina: Empire Publishing Company Tom Stempel argues that "While Holt had lost his baby fat during the war, he still had a wonderful grin and cute dimples.
+Now he exuded a steady, serious no-nonsense type of mature cowboy who was less impulsive, more contemporary, and somewhat ‘world weary."
+Tom Stempel argues that "While Holt had lost his baby fat during the war, he still had a wonderful grin and cute dimples.
 He used the mixture of charm and seriousness very well."

 His post-war career began well when 20th Century Fox borrowed him to play Virgil Earp alongside Henry Fonda's Wyatt Earp in the John Ford western My Darling Clementine (1946).
 For RKO he appeared in a series of Zane Gray adaptations: Thunder Mountain (1947), Under the Tonto Rim (1947) and Wild Horse Mesa (1947).
 He also made Western Heritage (1947), which was an original screenplay.
 The budgets were around $100,000 a film, making them among the more expensive B Westerns.